Cyanide334/layers-backend-task/README.md

 ## API Endpoints

+> **Note**: The SKU IDs used in these examples are for demonstration only.
+In practice, you should first use the **GET** `/sku/listings` endpoint to get a list of all SKUs and their IDs, then use a real SKU ID from that list.

 ### 1. Import Products
 **POST** `/import-csv`

 Import products from a CSV file.
+Duplicate SKUs (based on barcode) will be automatically skipped.

 ```bash
 curl -X POST http://localhost:5000/import-csv \